noisyboiler/wampy/docs/exception_handling.rst

     from wampy.peers.clients import Client

+    with Client() as client:

         try:
-        with Client() as client:
             response = client.rpc.some_unreliable_procedure()
         except RemoteError as rmt_err:
-        # do stuff here to recover from the error
+            # do stuff here to recover from the error or
+            # fail gracefully